Raffles v Wichelhaus: Facts

 The claimant (Raffles) entered into a contract to sell 125 bales of Surat cotton at fair market price to the defendant (Wichelhaus) at the rate of 17 1/4 d. per pound.
 The contract specified that the cotton would be arriving in Liverpool on the ship Peerless from Bombay ("to arrive ex Peerless from Bombay").

 It so happened that there were two British ships named Peerless arriving in Liverpool from Bombay, one departing in October and another departing in December.
 The defendant, according to statements presented in court, thought the contract was for cotton on the October ship while the claimant thought the contract was for the cotton on the December ship.
 When the December Peerless arrived, the claimant (Raffles) tried to deliver it, however the defendant repudiated the agreement, saying that their contract was for the cotton on the October Peerless.

 The claimant sued for breach of contract, arguing that the date of the ship was not relevant and the only purpose of specifying the name of the ship is that in the contingency that the ship sink en route, the contract could be voided.

 The issue before the Court was whether the defendant should be bound by the agreement to buy the cotton of the claimant's Peerless.

 Judgment

 Though courts will strive to find a reasonable interpretation in order to preserve the agreement whenever possible, the court in Raffles could not determine which ship named Peerless was intended in the contract.
 Consequently, as there was no consensus ad idem ("meeting of the minds"), the two parties did not agree to the same thing and there was no binding contract.
 This is a classic example of mutual mistake, wherein both parties misunderstood the contract.
 Therefore, the defendants prevailed, and did not have to pay.

-In this case, the defendant demurred, seeking dismissal.
-The Court agreed.